mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 - Enable the S3 bucket access log
 - Filter the events to access the Bucket on the CloudTrail

-The main motivation to write this article is to share the current flow to help to understand the solution when any of the components described here is not working as expected, then share further ideas to workaround to expose the public S3 Bucket to the internet when using IAM OpenID Connector to provide authentication to OpenShift clusters.
+The main motivation to write this article is to share the current flow to help to understand the solution when any of the components is not working as expected, then share further ideas to workaround to expose the public S3 Bucket to the internet when using IAM OpenID Connector to provide authentication to OpenShift clusters.

 Let me share some options to install a cluster using different approaches that should not impact the IAM OIDC managed service requirements:

-1. Expose the JWKS files through CloudFront URL in a Private Bucket, restricted to CloudFront distribution through OAI (Origin Access Identity)
+1. Expose the JWKS files through CloudFront Distribution URL in a Private Bucket, restricted to Distribution through OAI (Origin Access Identity)
 1. Lambda function serving JWKS files directly or reading from S3 bucket restricted to function's ARN, using one option below as URL entry point*:
   - a) [dedicated HTTPS endpoint](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html);
   - b) [API Gateway proxying](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html) to the function;
   - c) [ALB as Lamdda's target group](https://docs.aws.amazon.com/lambda/latest/dg/services-alb.html);type
-3. directly from a hosted web server
+3. directly from a hosted web server public on the internet

 ## FAQ

-Q: Why are my cluster operator being Degraded and installation does not finish?
+Q: Why are my cluster operator in Degraded state, and installation does not finish successfully?

-Check the logs of related components (Operators and Controllers).
+Check the logs of related component (operators and controllers).
 If any component has no access to the Cloud API, you may have credentials problems.
 The first step is to validate if the credentials provided to the component are working as expected.
 (Steps described in the Troubleshooting section)

 Q: Why my private cluster is not completing the installation due to authentication errors?

 Every component which should access the AWS service API to manage components should have valid AWS credentials.
-When you set the CredentialsMode to Manual on install-config.yam, you should provide the credentials.
-When the provided credentials with a projected token from the ServiceAccount, the components described in this post should have the right permissions.
-A very common mistake is creating one restrictive Bucket Policy to restrict access within the VPC, avoiding the S3 bucket exposure from the internet, and impacting the OIDC to retrieve the public keys and configuration.
+When you set the CredentialsMode to Manual on install-config.yaml, you should provide the credentials.
+When the provided credential is a projected token from the ServiceAccount, the components described in this should have the right permissions.
+A very common mistake is creating one restrictive Bucket Policy to restrict access within the VPC, avoiding the S3 bucket exposure from the internet, and impacting the IAM OIDC to retrieve the public keys and configuration.

+Important to remember: IAM OpenID Connect service is not a service hosted inside your VPC, thus does not have a internal IP Address, also the service does not support (at the moment this post was published) to federate authentication to retrieve files to the bucket.

 Q: Why I am seeing a lot of errors `InvalidIdentityToken` on the logs?